Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

 After a few days of respite in An Khe, I imagined my first field trip since the Ambush would be uneventful.
 My rendezvous was with a platoon from Bravo Company, 1st Battalion, 8th Cavalry.
 On a “search and destroy” mission north of Bong Son, they happened upon a dispensary, recently occupied by the VC or NVA.

-It was still March barely, in the early afternoon of Friday the 31st* when I arrived at the former enemy aid station.
+It was still March barely, in the early afternoon of Friday the 31st* when I arrived at the enemy aid station.
 I taped an interview with one of the troopers who had discovered it.
 I don’t remember much about it, (except an empty vial of penicillin labeled: “North Korea”) or the nearest village, but I clearly remember the rest of the day.

 It was one of our own here in the field who needed medical treatment, a trooper down with a high fever, headache, vomiting, all symptomatic of malaria.
 The platoon leader called for any Medevac that was not engaged or on standby for expected casualties.
 This was a low-priority request, although a person with malaria is really ill.
-In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other illnesses often resulted in requests for Medevac.
+In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other disorders often resulted in requests for Medevac.

 It’s possible he just wanted me out of his way.
 Reporters were not usually a welcome sight until the commanders heard of the positive stories we generated.